 If I choose the, the create joins got to disable my Slack Air, apologies for that, the popup’s there.

 And so what in court is doing now is it’s actually going in, it’s pulling in all that metadata, and it’s going to create this schema for me, And then I’m going to go ahead.

 And the next thing to do is to load that schema.
 So you can see here, I’ve got 32 tables and 33 joins.

-Now, the difference is, here’s a view of it, right?
-And I can see all the relationships.
+Now, the difference is, here’s a view of it and I can see all the relationships.
 It’s detected all of those.

 The important difference here is, what you would normally do now is this would go through a big ETL process, right?
 You would have to de normalize a lot of this.